 Q: How long does the insurance claim process take?

 A: Every claim is different, and many factors will affect how long it takes to complete the process.
-The average complete process takes about 4-6 weeks.
+The average process takes about 4-6 weeks.
 The actual roof replacement takes only 1-3 days, weather permitting.
-We’ve found that the best way to ensure a smooth process that moves as quickly as possible, is to work with a roofing contractor that is experienced and well versed in the working with insurance claims.
+We’ve found that the best way to ensure a smooth process that moves as quickly as possible, is to work with a roofing contractor that is experienced and well versed in working with insurance claims.

 Q: Can you cut my deducible out of the equation so I don't have to pay it?

 A: No. When a contractor agrees to eat a homeowners deductible, it is considered insurance fraud.